Team-RHR/soundscape/README.md

 - Android Phone (version 6.0 or higher)
 - Android Studio

+## Relationships of classes will be added later by tomorrow 2018-12-15...

 ## View demo video to help you understand code
 [![Demo video](https://i.imgur.com/5cQYa4A.png)](https://youtu.be/3QlhLGnfMG8?t=5)